Pagure/pagure/doc/configuration.rst

-This configuration key is used to ensure that when sending notifications to different users, each one of them has a different, unique and un-fakable ``Reply-To`` header.
+This configuration key is used to ensure that when sending notifications to different users, each one of them has a different, unique and unfakeable ``Reply-To`` header.
 This header is then used by the milter to find out if the response received is a real one or a fake/invalid one.